-With the sun blazing in all its glory, there’s no better way to spend your summer evenings than on a rooftop bar and luckily for us, Sydney is no stranger to brilliant bars.
+There’s no better way to spend the last of your autumn evenings than on a rooftop bar and luckily for us, Sydney is no stranger to some truly brilliant bars.
 A brand new rooftop bar in the city has now joined the elite club and it’s not your average watering hole.
 Primed atop the beautiful Mitchell Building in the State Library of NSW, the bar, fittingly named Library Bar, offers sprawling vistas and great vibes.

 Library Bar, State Library of NSW

-Open now, the Library Bar offers an old-world library atmosphere along with a cosy and intimate setting to help you unwind the right way.
-Also on offer — plush cocktail chairs, festoon lights, fine drinks, bar bites and banquette seating.
+Open now, the Library Bar offers an old-world library atmosphere along with a cosy and intimate setting to help you unwind in style.
+As for decor, you can expect plush cocktail chairs, festoon lights, fine drinks, bar bites and banquette seating.
 You can also find small bar tables arranged around a baby grand piano which is also played every now and again.

 The bar also allows a unique entry through giant 1930s timber arch doors, allowing people to walk through secret corners of the library before reaching the actual venue.